avanaone/slate/source/includes/_product.md

 //to be added
 ```

-> A successful response will look like the following
+> A successful response will look like the following for product without variant

 ```json
 {